-An FIR was registered at the Kohsar police station on a complaint lodged by Shehryar Taseer, a son of the slain governor.
+SON SPEAKS UP An FIR was registered at the Kohsar police station on a complaint lodged by Shehryar Taseer, a son of the slain governor.

 He said in the complaint that his father had his own point of view on important issues.
 Because of this he had received several threats from different religious and political groups.

 Mr Shehryar said Qadri had murdered his father with cooperation and willingness of religious and political groups.

 The Punjab government also formed an inquiry committee comprising Special Branch’s Additional IG Nasir Khan Durrani, Additional IG Mushtaq Ahmad Sukhera and DIG Shoaib Dastgir.

 Mr Durrani, who heads the committee, told Dawn that they would identify loopholes, shortcomings and lapses in the security protocol.

 This committee will also grill the Elite Force personnel for their inaction after Qadri opened fire.

 Mr Durrani said the committee would finalise its report in a couple of days.
 Giving the other side of picture, a senior police officer said the situation could have become confusing for investigators and the government if Qari’s colleagues had killed him.